Bournemouth v Arsenal: How to watch on Amazon Prime

 Methods to watch Bournemouth v Arsenal on Amazon Prime

-You may watch Bournemouth v Arsenal on Amazon Prime by means of their Premier League web page.
+You may watch Bournemouth v Arsenal on Amazon Prime by way of their Premier League web page.

-All it’s good to do is choose which sport you need to watch from the listing.
+All you could do is choose which sport you need to watch from the listing.

-In case you don’t have an account, take a look at the newest Amazon Prime presents together with a 30-day free trial that offers you full entry to all Premier League video games on the platform.
+For those who don’t have an account, take a look at the newest Amazon Prime presents together with a 30-day free trial that gives you full entry to all Premier League video games on the platform.

-A subscription normally prices simply £7.99 monthly and contains your entire Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the principle Amazon retailer.
+A subscription often prices simply £7.99 per 30 days and consists of the whole Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the primary Amazon retailer.

 - Check out the newest offers for Amazon Prime this season